123BLiN/aws-tf-fargate-nginx-s3/README.md

 Docker image used - https://hub.docker.com/r/rrusakov/nginx-aws_auth-ldap/

 # TODO
+- Add autoscaling group
 - Create and attach IAM role to the fargate tasks
 - Authenticate internal API calls to the S3 bucket by using AWS assume role inside the container and utilize AWS IAM attached to the container
 - Add nginx configuration with aws_auth module and IAM role
-- Parametrize nginx configuration in docker container
+- Parametrize nginx virtualhost configuration in docker container with envsubst
 - Refactor to use terraform modules
 - Add some example LDAP provider to use it for authentication